rparak/ABB_EGM_Python/README.md

 | UDPUC | 6511  |
 | UDPUC | 6512  |

+Both ports are only used when the YuMi robot is selected, as each arm can be controlled separately.

 **WARNING: To control the robot in the real world, it is necessary to disable the firewall.**

 **Notes:**